Bois Blanc Pines School District

 Bois Blanc Pines School District is a public school district located in Bois Blanc Township in the U.S. state of Michigan.
-The district had an enrollment of three students for the 2024–25 school year.
-It ranks as the smallest district in the state in terms of enrollment and among the smallest in the nation.
+The district had an enrollment of six students for the 2024–25 school year It ranks as the smallest district in the state in terms of enrollment and among the smallest in the nation.
 The district contains one school, Pines School Elementary, which is a one-room schoolhouse that provides K–8 primary education.
 It is one of the last functioning one-room schoolhouses in the state of Michigan.